 3. Works authored by college faculty and staff are purchased for the New Paltz Collection.
 Edited volumes and anthologies containing a faculty authored book chapter may be added to the Circulating Collection.

 4. All graduate student theses completed as a requirement for graduation will be retained by the library.
 Theses submitted in 2017 and later will are archived digitally and made accessible to the public with author permission.
-Some theses produced prior to 2017 are also archived digitally, while those retained in print are held in Special Collections.
+Some theses produced prior to 2017 are also archived digitally, while those retained in print are held in University Archives & Rare Books.

 5. Materials are collected about the village and town of New Paltz, Ulster County, and other towns in Ulster County, including regional history, and official publications of the Village and Town of New Paltz and Ulster County.